wso2/docs-is/en/docs/learn/enabling-geolocation-based-statistics.md

     [here](https://www.mysql.com/products/connector/), and extract it.
 5. Copy the `          mysql-connector-java-<VERSION>.jar         ` to
     `          <IS_ANALYTICS_HOME>/lib         ` directory.
-6. Configure the following in
+6. Configure the following in the
     `           <IS_ANALYTICS_HOME>/conf/worker/deployment.yaml          `
     file as given below.